jendave/starsmith-compendiums/README.md

 https://github.com/jendave/starsmith-expanded-oracles/releases/latest/download/module.json
 ```

+## Add to Character Sheet Oracles
+* If it does not already exist, create a `Custom Oracles` folder in `Rollable Tables` called:
+  * `Custom Oracles` - EN
+  * `Oráculos personalizados` - ES
+  * `Oracles personnalisés` - FR
+  * `Własne Wyrocznie` - PL

-Open the `Starsmith Expanded Oracles` compendium and copy the folders into your world's `Rollable Tables` menu.
+Open the `Starsmith Expanded Oracles` compendium and copy the folders into your world's `Rollable Tables` `Custom Oracles` folder.

+The Oracles will be available from the Actor sheet under `Custom Oracles`.
+The sorting order is not quite right yet.

 # Features and Notes
 * Oracle tables from the PDF are included.